MAIF/nio/readme.md

 ## License

-Otoroshi is Open Source and available under the Apache 2 License.
+Nio is Open Source and available under the Apache 2 License.